 Wow.
 Didn’t think ye ole Commodore 64 was still alive and kicking.
 Yet here we are, with Super Crate Box turned 8-bit and ported to that very machine, under the name Super Bread Box!

 I know, I know.
 It sounds crazy, but I’m not pulling your leg and yes, it is an official port, crafted by Paul Koller and co-published by RGCD along with the creator of Super Crate Box, Vlambeer.
 So, still believe I’m nuts?
 Well, you wouldn’t be wrong and some might say the same about porting an explosive indie classic like Super Crate Box to an ancient platform like the Commodore 64.
 I mean, really, who still has one of those things?
 Oh right, emulation.

 For those not familiar with Super Crate Box, it’s a 2D single-screen action title with boxes.
 Lots of boxes.
 And weapons.
 Lots of weapons.
 Your goal?
-To kill everything in sight, picking up aforementioned boxes as you go along.
+To kill everything in sight, picking up the aforementioned boxes as you go along.
 What makes this so much fun is that every time you grab one of these tiny crates, your current weapon gets replaced by something else, randomly picked!
-Don’t even think about trying to avoid the boxes either, as these are the only way you’ll be able to not only increase your score but also unlock new levels along with other goodies.
+Don’t even think about trying to avoid the boxes either, as these are the only ways you’ll be able to not only increase your score but also unlock new levels along with other goodies.

 Running at full 50Hz on the 64KB RAM, 1MHz Commodore hardware, Super Bread Box pushes the machine to its very limits!